 The HEAR Center is equipped to serve clients at all stages of life.
-While we are well-known for our Pediatric Audiology, we are proud to offer services to adults and seniors.
+While we are well-known for our Pediatric Audiology, we are proud to offer services to adults, seniors, and those with special needs.

-At the HEAR Center, we believe that early identification through diagnostic evaluations and appropriate amplification can help maintain communication skills and a normal life.
+At the HEAR Center, we believe that early identification through diagnostic evaluations and appropriate amplification can help maintain communication skills and a more social and active life.

 What should I expect during an audiological evaluation?

-- Air - Bone - Speech - Discrimination
+● Air & Bone Conduction Testing - Speech Discrimination

-A complete diagnostic audiological evaluation including speech discrimination and threshold testing across a range of frequencies.
-This test is conducted in a sound-treated room, typically under headphones or insert earphones for the “air-conduction” responses and speech testing.
+A complete diagnostic audiological evaluation includes speech discrimination testing and threshold testing across a range of frequencies.
+This test is conducted in a sound-treated room, typically under headphones or insert earphones for the “air-conduction” responses.
 Sounds of different frequencies (pitches) and at varying volume levels will be presented to each ear, one ear at a time.
-You will be asked to either push a button or raise your hand each time you hear it, regardless of how soft the sound is.
+You will be asked to raise your hand each time you hear it, regardless of how soft the sound is.
 The purpose of the test is to determine the softest level you are able to hear a sound at each frequency.
-This same process will be repeated with a different headset that rests behind your ear instead of over it, for “bone-conduction” responses, to help determine the type of hearing loss you may have.
-You will also be asked to repeat back words for speech testing, at differing volume levels.
+This same process will be repeated with a different headset that rests behind your ear for “bone-conduction” responses.
+This testing will help determine the type of hearing loss you may have.
+You will also be asked to repeat back words at differering volume levels for speech threshold and discrimination testing.
 Other tests may be added, determined by the audiologist, and you will be instructed as needed.

-During this test, a soft probe tip attached to a machine that manipulates air pressure is placed into the ear canal.
+During this test, a soft earbud attached to a machine that manipulates air pressure will be placed into your ear canal.
 Changes in air pressure and reflexive reactions to loud sounds introduced by the machine cause the eardrum to move or stiffen.
 The measurements are recorded and evaluated by the audiologist.
 You will not be asked to respond to the sounds you hear during this test and this test takes less than a minute to complete.

 The cornerstone of our auditory services is the evaluation of a child's hearing.
 At the HEAR Center we perform age-appropriate diagnostic testing to obtain the most accurate audiological results possible.

-What should I expect when my child is tested?
+What should I expect when my child is evaluated?

 First, the audiologist will talk with you and your child to determine what goals, concerns and questions you have about your child’s hearing.
-Then, impedance and OAEs are assessed for each child as described above.
-In addition to these tests, and depending on the child’s calendar or cognitive age, and level of participation, your child’s responses to air, bone, and speech sounds will be evaluated in a sound-treated room to determine hearing levels.
+Then, impedance and OAEs are assessed as described above.
+Depending on your child’s calendar or cognitive age, and level of participation, your child’s responses to air, bone, and speech sounds will be evaluated in a sound-treated room to determine hearing levels.

-Used typically for babies up to three years of age, VRA uses auditory stimulation through headphones or speakers, partnered with a visual reinforcer, e.g. a light-up toy, to elicit a conditioned response.
-In other words, sounds in different frequencies will be presented on the left side and the right side, and the child will be trained to look towards the direction of the sound.
-When they turn to look, a light-up toy will be activated as a reward to encourage this response.
+Used typically for babies up to three years of age, VRA uses auditory stimulation through headphones or speakers, partnered with a visual reinforcer (e.g. a light-up toy) to elicit a conditioned response.
+In other words, sounds in different frequencies and volume will be played and when your child turns to look towards the direction of the sound, a light-up toy will be activated as a reward to encourage this response.
 The sound will change in frequency and get quieter as we continue to look for your child’s response and reinforce with the light up toy.
 Speech tests will also be performed as appropriate for your child’s age.
 During this test you will be in the room with your child or have them in your lap, giving them encouragement and support, as well as helping them stay on task.
-You will be asked not to respond to the sounds yourself or repeat any words you may hear the audiologist say to your child during the course of the test (with the possible exception of the training/conditioning phase), as the volume of her voice is controlled.
-Most often, an assistant will also be with you to aid in obtaining the necessary responses from your child.
+You will be asked not to respond to the sounds yourself or repeat any words you may hear, as to not give them any “hints” when the sounds are very quiet.
+Sometimes, an assistant will also be with you to aid in obtaining the necessary responses from your child.

-*Around age 5 years and above, children can typically use a hand-raise or button response, the same way an adult would be tested.
+*Around age 5 years and above, children can typically use a hand-raise response, the same way an adult would be tested.